-As I was a travelling in the south country, Near Kirby Stephen it happened to be; As I was a wandering just up and down the street, A pretty lassie I chanced for to meet.
+As I was travelling in the north country, Near Kirby Stephen it happened to be; As I was a wandering just up and down the street, A pretty lassie I chanced for to meet.

-chorus.
+CHORUS.

-She was right, I was tight, Every one has their way; She was a lish young Buy-a-broom, That led me astray.
+She was right, I was tight, Every one has their way; She was a lish youug Buy-a-broom, That led me astray.

-Kindly she asked me to go with her, Yes was the answer to her I did say!
-And I with the music went playing down the street, And her with the tambourine she beat both hands and feet.
+Kindly she asked me to go with her, Yes was the answer to her I did say !
+And I with the music went playing down the street, And she with the tambourine she beat both hands and feet.